 Positioning the Language Selector

-Once you click done, the new languages will be added to the site and any change in the location and/or design of the selector will require you to do it in each language separately.
+Once you click Done, the new languages will be added to the site and any change you make to the location and/or design of the selector must be done in each language separately.

 Editing Content in the New Language

-Any changes you make to the new language version to your site, like changing text or adding new widgets, will not be reflected in the other versions of your site.
+Any changes you make to any language version (for example, changing text, images or adding or removing widgets) will not be reflected in the other language versions of the site.

 - Site/Page Title